Skip to content

 This process is broken down into the following stages:

-Measuring: In 2021 we quantified the emissions associated with our business and defined a strategy on how to minimise them.
+Quantify emissions: In 2023 we quantified the emissions associated with our business and defined a strategy on how to minimise them.

 Over the last few years, we’ve taken several assessments that helped us to identify our current environmental impact and our future sustainability vision and goals.
 We then mapped these to the UN’s Global Roadmap for Net Zero emissions, which aims to cut global greenhouse gas emissions to as close to zero as possible by 2050.